apify/crawlee/README.md

     // my asynchronous function that returns a promise return Promise.resolve()
         .then(() => {
-            return 'Output from my act!';
+            return 'Output from my act';
         });
 });
 ```

-In such case, the return value of the last function in the promise chain is considered as the act output.
+In this case, the return value of the last function in the promise chain is considered as the act output.

 To simplify your code, you can also take advantage of the async/await keywords: